bartdegoede/fteem.github.io/_posts/2016-05-27-how-rails-handles-status-codes.md

 {% endhighlight %}

 And that's about it.
 After that, the middleware stack is being executed in order to return the new response, with the exception and the proper HTTP status code attached.

 ## After all

-Although all of this Rails "magic" might be a bit much to digest at first, Rails' source code does quite a good job of explining what is going on.
+Although all of this Rails "magic" might be a bit much to digest at first, Rails' source code does quite a good job of explaining what is going on.
 And as you can see, there's always something more than meets the eye.
-If you need to remember something from this blogpost is that Rails does a very good (and interesting) job at handling HTTP status codes, to make your app's responses semantically correct and client friendly.
+If you need to remember anything from this blogpost is that Rails does a very good (and interesting) job at handling HTTP status codes, to make your app's responses semantically correct and client friendly.

 If you got to this point - thanks so much for reading.
-I know it was a bit of a long journey, and I hope it was infromative for you.
+I know it was a bit of a long journey, and I hope it was informative for you.
 Looking forward to reading your comments!